-A Multi-Link probe request allows a non-AP STA to request an AP to include the same requested partial profile for all APs affiliated with the targeted AP MLD if the Probe Request frame includes the (Extended) Request element in frame body and the Probe Request Multi-Link element in the Probe Request frame does not include any per-STA profile.
+(#11129)A multi-link probe request allows a non-AP STA to request an AP to include the same requested partial profile for all requested APs affiliated with the targeted AP MLD if the Probe Request frame includes the (Extended) Request element in frame body and the Probe Request Multi-Link element in the Probe Request frame does not include any per-STA profile.

-A Multi-Link probe response is a Probe Response frame:
+A multi-link probe response is a Probe Response frame:

-— that is transmitted in response to receiving a Multi-Link probe request
+— that is transmitted in response to a received (#11554)multi-link probe request

-— and that includes Basic Multi-Link element which can carry complete or partial per-STA profile(s), based on the soliciting request, for each of the requested AP(s) affiliated with the targeted AP MLD.
+— and that includes Basic Multi-Link element which can carry complete or partial (#11414) profile(s), based on the soliciting request, for each of the requested AP(s) affiliated with the targeted AP MLD.

-If an AP that is affiliated with an AP MLD receives a Multi-Link probe request from a non-AP STA affiliated with a non-AP MLD requesting complete profile for a requested AP, possibly among other requests for other requested APs, it shall respond with a Multi-Link probe response that includes a Basic Multi-Link element with a per-STA profile with complete profile for the requested AP subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response).
-If it receives a Multi-Link probe request from a nonAP STA affiliated with a non-AP MLD requesting partial profile for a requested AP, possibly among other requests for other requested APs, it shall respond with a Multi-Link probe response that includes a Basic Multi-Link element with a per-STA profile with at least the elements requested from the (Extended) Request element for the requested AP, unless the elements requested are not part of the complete profile for the requested AP and subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response).
+If an AP that is affiliated with an AP MLD receives a multi-link probe request from a non-AP STA affiliated with a non-AP MLD requesting complete profile for a requested AP, possibly among other requests for other requested APs, it shall respond with a multi-link probe response that includes a Basic Multi-Link element with a per-STA profile with complete profile for the requested AP subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response).
+If it receives a multi-link probe request from a nonAP STA affiliated with a non-AP MLD requesting partial profile for a requested AP, possibly among other requests for other requested APs, it shall respond with a multi-link probe response that includes a Basic Multi-Link element with a per-STA profile with at least the elements requested from the (Extended) Request element for the requested AP, unless the elements requested are not part of the complete profile for the requested AP and subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response).

+If an AP that is affiliated with (#11607) an AP MLD receives a multi-link probe request with the Address 1 field set to the BSSID of the AP and responds with a multi-link probe response (per 11.1.4.3.4 (Criteria for sending a response)), the Address 1 field of the Probe Response frame shall be set to the address of the STA that sent the ML probe request. (#13349, #12799)

-If an AP that is operating in the 2.4 GHz band or the 5 GHz band that is part of an AP MLD receives a Multi-Link probe request requesting complete profile and responds with a Multi-Link probe response (per 11.1.4.3.4 (Criteria for sending a response)), the Address 1 field of the Probe Response frame may be set to the broadcast address unless the AP is not including its actual SSID in the SSID element of its Beacon frames.
+If an AP that is affiliated with an AP MLD receives an ML probe request with the Address 1 field set to the broadcast address and the Address 3 field set to the BSSID of the AP and responds with an ML probe response (per 11.1.4.3.4 (Criteria for sending a response)), the Address 1 field of the Probe Response frame may be set to the broadcast address unless the AP is not including its actual SSID in the SSID element of its Beacon frames, in which case it shall be set to the address of the STA that sent the ML probe request, disregarding the addressing rules defined for a FILS STA in 11.1.4.3.9 (Contents of a probe response) if the AP is a FILS STA. (#13349, #12799, #11319).

-NOTE—An AP operating in the 6 GHz band might already set the Address 1 field of the Probe Response frame to broadcast address as defined in 26.17.2.3.2 (AP behavior for fast passive scanning).
+NOTE—An AP operating in the 6 GHz band is allowed to set the Address 1 field of the Probe Response frame to broadcast address as defined in 26.17.2.3.2 (AP behavior for fast passive scanning). (#10226)